Stealth-R-D-LLC/stealth-key-tool/README.md

 m/44'/125'/0'/0/0
 ```

-In this path, the primes (`'`) have meanings that are beyond the scope
+In this path, the apostrophes (`'`) have meanings that are beyond the scope
 of this README.
 For our purposes, the user is advised to simply ignore
 them, although they will be included in this discussion to ensure technical
 precision.
 The leftmost `m` amounts to a visual cue that indicates the start
 of the path.
 The `44'` never changes. the `125'` indicates the coin is
-XST (this is the **stealth-key-tool.py**, after all).
+XST (this is the **stealth-key-tool**, after all).
 Each coin will have
 a different number in this position.
 For example, instead of `125'`,
 BTC uses `0'` here.

 When limited to a single coin (like XST), the part of the path that changes
 for the user are the last three elements, separated by forward slashes (`/`).
-Here this part of the path is:
+Here, this part of the path is:

 ```
 0'/0/0